Demi-urge/menace_sandbox/docs/auto_reinvestment.md

 # Menace Auto-Reinvestment Logic

-Menace periodically reinvests a portion of its Stripe balance into expanding its own capabilities.
+Menace periodically reinvests a portion of its billing balance into expanding its own capabilities.
 This process is fully automated and adjusts spending based on predicted ROI.

-## 1. Stripe Account Integration
+## 1. Billing Integration
-- **Read Balance**: Menace reads the current available balance from Stripe.
+- **Read Balance**: Menace reads the current available balance via `stripe_billing_router`.
 - **Available for Reinvestment**: `reinvestable_amount = balance * cap_percentage`.
 - **Execute Spend**: Funds can be used to buy services (compute, data, proxies) or hire freelancers.